 A place where I really enjoy going to is Centro Comercial Bombarda – it’s this cool, modern shopping mall with cute concept stores and two nice restaurants.
 Go to a restaurant called “Sobres & Açores”, as it has really nice Azorian – inspired dishes at very affordable prices.

 In the afternoon, continue your walk towards the city centre.
-There’s plenty monuments to see there – Lello bookstore, Clérigos tower, Allies Avenue, São Bento train station, the cathedral of Porto… whatever you end up doing, it’s almost mandatory to end the day by crossing the upper deck of Luiz I bridge by foot and watch the sunset at Serra do Pilar.
+There’s plenty of monuments to see – Lello bookstore, Clérigos tower, Allies Avenue, São Bento train station, the cathedral of Porto… whatever you end up doing, it’s mandatory to end the day by crossing the upper deck of Luiz I bridge by foot and watch the sunset at Serra do Pilar.
 It’s so, so romantic! <3

 One day in Porto: itinerary for >50 years old